 As we will discuss later, the tsimtsum and ‘change’ from the level of singularity/pre-existence to existence, is the first and greatest tsimtsum.
-(As we are going from “nothing to something.”)
+(As we are going from “no-thing-ness to some-thing.”)

 Nothing else could ‘exist’ within the pure singularity.
 All subsequent changes “within existence,” are like ripples in a pond, after the rock was thrown into the water.
 Hold that thought for now as this impacts how we view reality – as well as the essence of the Matrix story.
 (It’s what is behind the systemic anomaly the Architect mentions!)